jverzani/BinderPlots.jl/docs/src/basic-graphics.md

 * `quiver!` is used to add arrows to a plot.
 These can optionally have their tails labeled, so this method can be repurposed to add annotations.
 The `quiver` command allows for text rotation.
 Also `arrow` and `arrows` for different interfaces for drawing arrows.
 The `annotate!` function is used to add annotations at a given point.
 There are keyword arguments to adjust the text size, color, font-family, etc.

 * `rect!` is used to make a rectangle.
 There are also `hspan!` and `vspan!`.
 For lines, there are `hline!` and `vline!` to draw horizontal or vertical lines across the extent of the plotting region.
-There is also `ablines!` to draw lines specified in intercept-slope form across the extent of the plotting region.
+There is also `abline!` to draw lines specified in intercept-slope form across the extent of the plotting region.
 Other regions can be draws.
 For example, `circle!` to draw a circle, and, more generally, `poly` can be used to draw a polygonal region.